rlivings39/learning-ai/python-lessons/README.md

 The `format` method works the same way on strings using keyword arguments

 C-style formatting works with `'The value is %d' % 3`.
 That's the only formatting available on byte strings.
+This supports passing a tuple for multiple holes `'First %s second %d' % ('string', 12)`

 ## Lists